annnnnne0811/MusicVisuals23/README.md

 Press 2 - Airish, which shows

-Press 3 - Mena, which shows a house with street lights that has grass and a pond with rocks around it, with a rocket moving up to the moon
+Press 3 - Mena, which shows a house with street lights that has grass and a pond with rocks around it that will react to the beat of the music that we chooose, with a rocket moving up to the moon

 Press 4 - Paris, which has a moving blue ocean wave and the moon in the middle that reacts to music, as well as two rainbow shifting color hearts on the side of the screen and a little plane that flies across the screen and loops around.
 A rainbow pixel-like static appears on the screen at random to reflect a retro aesthetic vibe.